mstksg/advent-of-code-2018/reflections.md

     pure [m0 .. m1 - 1]     -- we can do this because m0 < m1 always in the
                             --   input data.

--- | Read a guard's shift from a log stream, with all the minutes they slept.
--- A guard's shift comes from an `AShift g` action, followed by "many" naps. guardShift :: Parser (Guard, [Minute]) guardShift = do
+-- | We define a a guard's shift as a `AShift g` action, followed by -- "many" naps.
+The result is a list of minutes slept along with the ID of the -- guard that slept them. guardShift :: Parser (Guard, [Minute]) guardShift = do
     (_, AShift g) <- P.anyToken
     napMinutes    <- concat <$> many (P.try nap)
     pure (g, napMinutes)

--- | Read time cards from a log stream.
-To do this, we read "many" guard -- shifts, accumulate them into a massive (Map Guard [Minute]), and then build -- a frequency map from each [Minute]. buildTimeCards :: Parser (Map Guard TimeCard) buildTimeCards = fmap freqs .
-M.fromListWith (++) <$> many guardShift
+-- | A log stream is many guard shifts.
+The result is the accumulation of all -- of those shifts into a massive `Map Guard [Minute]` map, but turning all of -- thos [Minutes] into a frequency map instead by using `map freqs`. buildTimeCards :: Parser (Map Guard TimeCard) buildTimeCards = do
+    shifts <- M.fromListWith (++) <$> many guardShift
+    pure (fmap freqs shifts)
 ```

 We re-use the handy `freqs :: Ord a => [a] -> Map a Int` function, to build a